larrykluger/Register-Plus-Redux/readme.txt

 TODO: Fix datepicker

+TODO: Nickname options

 == Changelog ==

 = 3.6.7 =
 September 24, 2010 by radiok

 * Update registration page HTML to better match Wordpress 3.0.1
+* Changed add/remove buttons on settings page to not be links, no more jumping around the page
+* Invitation codes are no longer stored in lowercase, making way for option to enforce case sensitivity

 = 3.6.6 =
 September 24, 2010 by radiok